Where to Stay in La Paz? Check our guide to the high altitude capital of the Bolivia, one of the most exotic cities in South America

 Summer in Bolivia starts in December and ends in March.
 These months are the wettest in the city, which might be slightly unpleasant for sightseeing.

-The best time to visit La Paz is during spring and autumn.
+The best time to visit the capital of Bolivia is during spring and autumn.
 These seasons are not as rainy as the summer and the temperature levels are almost the same as the warmest months.
-The months of October and November are the best ones to visit La Paz.
+The months of October and November are the best ones to visit the city.

 Other Resources to Travel in South America